-6. Specialized Areas of Clinical Practice (including Advanced Seminars & Electives) These courses are designed to supplement the Clinical Sciences and afford students the opportunity to study specialized areas of clinical practice with faculty or clinical mentors.
+6. Specialized Areas of Clinical Practice (including Advanced Seminars & Electives)

+These courses are designed to supplement the Clinical Sciences and allow students to study specialized clinical practice areas with faculty or clinical mentors.
 Opportunities also exist for developing competency in research and teaching beyond the entry-level requirement.